kunchao322/Blackjack/README.md

 #Blackjack play with PC
-1.Open /src/Game.java file and execute main function to start game 2.Each class has a corresponding file in the same folder
+1.Open /src/Game.java file and execute main function to start game<br>

+2.Each class has a corresponding file in the same folder <br>